-Table 6-1: Permitted/supported parameter size ranges

-Each of the size-parameters in table 1 is assigned a numerical value that specifies the size (in bytes) of the corresponding parameter.
+Each of the size-parameters in table 6-1 is assigned a numerical value that specifies the size (in bytes) of the corresponding parameter.
 Entries in the "Permitted values" column list the candidate values available for assignment.

 The shortest values supported above agree with the shortest values supported in 3GPP TS 33.102 [5].
 Regarding 𝑅𝐸𝑆SZ, 3GPP TS 33.102 [5] allows the response RES to take any size in the range 4 to 16 bytes.

+Table 6-2: Inputs to f1 and f1*